-Inflation Rate 2.50% Productivity pay increase 0.50% Investment rate of return 7.25% Discount rate 7.25%

-Payroll growth 3.50% for Regular and Police/Fire

-Projected salary increases Regular: 4.20% to 9.10%, depending on service valuation

-Police/Fire: 4.60% to 14.50%, depending on service Rates include inflation and productivity increases

-Other assumptions Same as those used in the June 30, 2022 funding actuarial
+Inflation Rate 2.50% Productivity pay increase 0.50% Investment rate of return 7.25% Discount rate 7.25% Actuarial cost method Entry age normal and level percentage of payroll Payroll growth 3.50% for Regular and Police/Fire Projected salary increases Regular: 4.20% to 9.10%, depending on service Police/Fire: 4.60% to 14.50%, depending on service Rates include inflation and productivity increases Other assumptions Same as those used in the June 30, 2023 funding actuarial valuation

-Actuarial assumptions used in the June 30, 2022 valuation were based on the results of an experience study for the period from July 1, 2016, through June 30, 2020.
+Actuarial assumptions used in the June 30, 2023 valuation were based on the results of an experience study for the period from July 1, 2016, through June 30, 2020.

 Mortality rates for healthy regular members and contingent beneficiaries were based on the Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Table with rates increased by 30% for males and 15% for females.
 For ages before age 40, mortality rates are based on the Pub-2010 General Employee Amount-Weighted Above-Median Mortality Table.
 For ages 40 through 50, the rates were smoothed between the above tables.
-Mortality rates for healthy police/fire members were based on the Pub-2010 Safety Healthy Retiree Amount-Weighted Above-median Mortality Table with rates increased by 30% for males and 5% for females.
+Mortality rates for healthy police/fire members were based on the Pub-2010 Safety Healthy Retiree Amount-Weighted Abovemedian Mortality Table with rates increased by 30% for males and 5% for females.
 For ages before 45, the rates were smoothed between the above tables.